Toxic-Omega/QuickTransfer/README.md

 ##
 # What Is QuickTransfer?
-##
+### QuickTransfer Is A Tool Qritten In Python3 That Allows The User To Download : Youtube Playlists , Youtube Videos & Other Files
-### QuickTransfer is a tool written in python3 that allows the user to download : youtube playlists , youtube videos & other file
+### And Access The Downloaded Files In A Webbrowser.
 ##